ysyk2021/how-to-nurture-flexibility-and-adaptability-in-the-workplace-to-drive-innovation-and-growth/kdp.md

 17. Learning and development
 18. Strategic planning for innovation
 19. Continuous improvement
-20. Digital transformation at work.
+20. Digital transformation at work